Dr. Payal Bhandari, Uqora’s Scientific Advisor, explains the mechanics of a urinary tract infection, including why some people are at higher risk.

 Infections can also occur after a recent urinary procedure like a catheter being placed in the urethra.

-In my next video, I’ll elaborate on activities that increases our risk of developing a UTI."
+In my next video, I’ll elaborate on activities that increase our risk of developing a UTI."